 Even though participating in study abroad is not required, it is greatly encouraged in order that students can gain a greater understanding of the world around them and can be better prepared for the field they are entering.
 Don't need the credit?
 No problem!
 You can still join the trip as a guest and enjoy all the benefits without the course-work.
 Speak to the course facilitator for availability.

-Study abroad options available at Grace vary from year to year, but may include:
+Study abroad options available at Grace include:

 - · Faculty-led Programs

 - Semester Abroad

 - International Internships

 - Experiential and Mission Trips

 - GAP Year

 - Partnership Programs

 Detailed information can be found at gracechristian.edu/studyabroad.